aiplanethub/5-week_Data_Science_Bootcamp/week-5/189-Day 3: Module for Classification Algorithms & its evaluation metrics.md

 ### Reading Material

-MUST READ - An excellent article explaining Threshold, ROC and AUC in a simple manner:
+MUST READ - An excellent article explaining Threshold, ROC, and AUC in a simple manner:
 https://towardsdatascience.com/understanding-the-roc-and-auc-curves-a05b68550b69

 ## Which metrics to use when?

-This is an important question and we get used to learning these measures over time.
-Sharing some resources with you all so that it helps you understand what metrics to be used in the context of solving a regression problem.
+This is an important question, and we get used to learning these measures over time.
+Sharing some resources with you all so that it helps you understand what metrics to use in the context of solving a regression problem.

 * 5 Classiﬁcation Metrics every data scientist must know:
 https://towardsdatascience.com/the-5-classification-evaluation-metrics-you-must-know-aa97784ff226